Find your medical specialty

 Paediatrics

-In order to apply for Higher Specialist Training for any speciality in Paediatrics, you must complete Basic Specialist Training in General Paediatrics.
+You must complete Basic Specialist Training in General Paediatrics to apply for Higher Specialist Training for any speciality in Paediatrics.

 Pathology

-In order to apply for Higher Specialist Training for any speciality in Pathology, you must complete Basic Specialist Training in Histopathology.
+You must complete Basic Specialist Training in Histopathology to apply for Higher Specialist Training for any speciality in Pathology.

 Psychiatry

-In order to apply for Higher Specialist Training for any speciality in Psychiatry, you must complete Basic Specialist Training in Psychiatry.
+You must complete Basic Specialist Training in Psychiatry to apply for Higher Specialist Training for any speciality in Psychiatry.

 Surgery

-In Surgery, initial training equivalent to BST is called Core Surgical Training (CST) of 2 years [known as ST1-ST2] which must completed before applying for HST in relevant Surgical Specialty of up to 6 years [known as ST3-ST8].
-CST is included in the *General Surgery page but also applies to the other surgrical specilaities.
+In Surgery, the initial training (equivalent to BST) is called Core Surgical Training (CST).
+It lasts two years (known as ST1 and ST2) and must completed before applying for HST in the relevant surgical specialty, which will last up to 6 years (known as ST3 to ST8).
+CST is included in the *General Surgery page but also applies to the other surgical specialties.